Celebrating Earth Day with Metro’s Master Recycler Program, and SOLVE (April 2015)

 RESULTS

 Over 8,500 volunteers came out on Saturday for SOLVEIT events all across Oregon!
-SOLVE estimates that this year over 25 tons of trash and debris was collected from 162 sites including neighborhoods, parks, school grounds and natural areas around the state.
-Invasive non-native plants were cleared from 11 acres and 3,000 native trees and shrubs were planted.
+SOLVE estimates that this year, over 25 tons of trash and debris were collected from 162 sites, including neighborhoods, parks, school grounds and natural areas around the state.
+Invasive non-native plants were cleared from 11 acres, and 3,000 native trees and shrubs were planted.

 Happy Earth Day Around the World!
 Get outside, enjoy some natural beauty, breathe fresh air, walk barefoot, soak in the sun or rain and feel gratitude for all the beautiful gifts we receive from this planet.